getacupoftea/alx-system_engineering-devops/0x00-shell_basics/README.md

 "#!/bin/bash"
 "cd -"

+11. A scrript thatthat lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format:

+"#!/bin/bash"
+"ls -la . .. /boot"

 16. A script that deletes all files that end with character (~) in the current working directory "#!/bin/bash"
 "rm *~"